Docs running with Livewire 4 - Beta try it →

 Sometimes you don't want to hit a datasource on every keystroke.
 So, you can make use of debounce to control over how often a network request is sent.

-Another approach is to use min-chars attribute to avoid hit search method itself until you have typed such amount of chars.
+Combine it with min-chars attribute to avoid hit search method itself until you have typed such amount of chars.

 Searchable + Single + Debounce + Min chars